bcgov/invasivesBC-mussels-iOS/README.md

 *Note: Always use `ipad.xcworkspace` to open this project.

-You may need to update the Signing & Capabilities to be able to run the application
+You may need to update the Signing & Capabilities to be able to run the application.
+More information in the [Provisioning Profile](#provisioning-profile-and-certificate) below.

-1) Open the `Project Navigator`
-2) Click the top most icon `ipad`
-3) Select 'iPad' under `Targets`
-3) Select the `Signing & Capabilities` tab
-4) Here you may need to sign-in or select the appropriate team.
+## Simulator

+You can run the app through the Simulator from Xcode.
+Ensure that the Simulator is also running with Rosetta active - this can be done by going to:

+*Product* > *Destination* > *Destination Architectures* > *Show Rosetta Destinations*

+Ensure that you’re running the simulator on **iPad (10th generation) (Rosetta)**

 ## Test
 The application's tests are [in this folder.](https://github.com/bcgov/invasivesBC-mussels-iOS/tree/master/ipadTests)